 Top 4 Things to Look for in a Corporate Event Planner

-1. Unique Expertise
+1. Unique expertise

-In general, the number one rule to follow when hiring a corporate event planner is to seek out someone (or a company) who has a proven track record in creating your specific type of event.
-Whether it is a corporate, social, or industry event, experience is key.
-The last thing you want to be is someone’s guinea pig!
+In general, the number one rule to follow is to seek out someone (or a company) who has a proven track record in creating your specific type of event.
+Whether it’s a corporate, social, or industry event, experience is key.
+The last thing you want to be is someone’s guinea pig.

 Another great place to look is the local convention and visitors bureau.
 Since many corporate event planners are likely active members, you’ll be targeting from a pool of professionals with working knowledge of the local venues and vendors.
-Hiring someone who is well connected within the city where your event will be hosted gives you a leg up in the planning stages.
+Hiring someone who is well connected within the city where your event is hosted gives you a leg up in the planning stages.

-2. Professional Brand
+2. Professional brand

-When hiring a corporate event planner, it is important to be able to conduct some due diligence prior to your first encounter.
+It’s also important to conduct some due diligence prior to your first encounter.
 A strong brand is important, and this begins with a professional, modern website.
-The company must portray their capacity as a corporate event planner by providing a portfolio past experience, photo galleries, and a sampling of their client base.
-Event planner bios and contact information (not just a website form) is a huge plus and adds a personal flare.
+The company must portray their capacity as a corporate event planner by providing a portfolio of past experiences, photo galleries, and a sampling of their client base.
+Event planner bios and contact information, not just a website form,is a huge plus and adds a personal flare.

 An active social media presence is as important as a website.
-These outlets show how the company interacts with past, current and future clients.
+These outlets show how the company interacts with past, current, and future clients.
 Be sure to read reviews and check to see if they produce their own social content through blogs or articles.

 Learning is a part of being.
 Be sure that the next corporate event planner you hire is up to speed on all the latest meeting/event planning trends.
-MPI, ILEA, and NACE all offer continuing education programs and certification programs.
+MPI, ILEA, and NACE all offer continuing education and certification programs.
 Additionally, if you operate in a niche market like life science or health care, it’s important that your corporate event planner be versed in all the regulatory requirements involved in pulling off your event.

-4. Soft Skills
+4. Soft skills

-- Organization: How many events does the corporate event planner juggle at one time?
+•Organization: How many events does the corporate event planner juggle at one time?
 Do they have the capacity to give your event the attention it deserves?
 Do they have a system in place to manage schedules and milestones?

-- Detail Oriented: Details are what truly set one event apart from all others.
+•Detail oriented: Details are what truly set one event apart from all others.
 Does your event planner know how to focus on the details?
 Do they pay close attention tothe small things without losing sight of the big picture?

-- Resourcefulness: Let’s face it, things don’t always go “as planned”.
-Is your corporate event planner flexible?
+•Problem solving: Let’s face it, things don’t always go “as planned.
+Is your corporate event planner good at solving problems on the fly?
 Do they have a “Plan B”(or C, or D)?
-Someone well versed in contingency plans is someone you want on your team.
+Someone well versed incontingency plans, who can think under pressure, is someone you want on your team.